APNewsBreak: Man arrested in California blast that killed ex

 LOS ANGELES (AP) - A California man was arrested Sunday in connection with an explosion that killed his ex-girlfriend at her day spa last year, the FBI said.

-Stephen Beal, who was released last year after his arrest on an explosives charge, was arrested Sunday in connection with the May 15 bombing that killed Ildiko Krajnyak in her Orange County spa, said FBI spokeswoman Laura Eimiller.
+Stephen Beal was arrested without incident in connection with the May 15 bombing that killed Ildiko Krajnyak in her Orange County spa, said FBI spokeswoman Laura Eimiller.

-She declined to detail the charges against Beal but said they were in connection with the blast and that the FBI was searching his Long Beach home.

-Following the explosion last year, Beal was arrested on suspicion of having explosives but prosecutors dropped the charge soon after, saying they had questions about whether material found in Beal’s house met the legal definition of a “destructive device.”
+Beal, 59, had been arrested on suspicion of possessing explosives after the bombing last year but was released after prosecutors dropped the charge, saying they had questions about whether material found in Beal’s house met the legal definition of a “destructive device.”

 At the time, investigators said they found two improvised explosive devices, three firearms and more than 100 pounds (45 kilograms) of explosive material during a search that Beal allowed of his house.

-After prosecutors dropped the charge, Beal was freed and wasn’t named a suspect.
+After prosecutors dropped the charge, Beal was freed.
+He was not named a suspect.

+Eimiller declined to detail the new charges against Beal on Sunday but said they were in connection with the blast and that more information would be released at a news conference on Monday.

+The FBI busted down Beal’s front and garage doors Sunday at his home in Long Beach, just south of Los Angeles, and were searching it.

 Beal, a model-rocket hobbyist, told investigators he had not made any bombs and did not have material for an explosion as powerful as the one he saw in news coverage.